d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

 [Configure bold and italic faces] See section 9.5

-5.6 Italic constructs
-─────────────────────
+5.5 Option to enable more italic constructs ───────────────────────────────────────────

   The user option `standard-themes-italic-constructs' determines whether select faces will inherit the `italic' face.
 When the value is non-`nil', an italic style is applied to code constructs.
 This affects comments, doc strings, and a few other minor elements.

   [Configure bold and italic faces].